 Other Safe Chemicals

 PVC has a very strong chemical resistance, which makes it ideal for use in chemical storage tanks, drainage systems and sewage systems.
-Polyvinyl chloride has good to excellent chemical compatibility with ammonia, a common ingredient in household cleaners.
+PVX has good to excellent chemical compatibility with ammonia, a common ingredient in many household cleaners.
 You can also use cleaners such as soda ash and borax, or sodium carbonate and sodium borate, on PVC pipe safely.
 Many chemicals that find themselves down the drain – such as citric acid, detergents, dyes and glucose – have no ill effects on PVC pipe.

 Though generally resilient, PVC's chemical composition isn't infallible.
 Chemicals such as acetone and phenol, used in nail polish remover and paint strippers, can have severe effects on PVC pipes.
 Avoid applying any chemicals from the ethyl group – including ethylene bromide, ethylene chloride or ethylene chlorohydrin – to PVC pipes.
 Never pour lacquers, pine oil, sulfuric acid or turpentine down drains connected to PVC pipes.